-We offer dental care as one of our primary services for pet owners.
-Your pet can’t brush his own teeth, so it requires at-home care and a professional dental cleaning on occasion to keep them in top health!
+We offer dental services as one of our primary services for pet owners.
+Your pet can’t brush their own teeth, so they require at-home care and an annual complete oral health assessment and treatment (COHAT) to keep them in top health!

 Preventing Dental Disease